zx80/flask-simple-auth/README.md

 Note that the implementation relies on *sessions*, which may require the `SECRET_KEY` option to be set to something.
-The documentation states that server-side sessions are needed because of some security issue.
-I disagree on that ground: the *nonce* and *opaque* entries are sent anyway in the `WWW-Authenticate` header, the fact that they are repeated in cookies would not induce more risks.
+The documentation states that server-side sessions are needed because otherwise the *nonce* and *opaque* parameters could be reused, which may be a security issue under some conditions.
+I'm unsure about that, but I agree that client-side cookie sessions are strange things best avoided if possible.
-However, I do think that the default cookie-based client-side session is a strange thing that is best avoided.

 Directive `FSA_HTTP_AUTH_OPTS` allow to pass additional options to the HTTPAuth authentication class, such as `use_ha1_pw`, as a dictionnary.